 The Authentication Workflow

-The Cookie and JWT workflow follow the same sequence of pages presented to the user.
-If you prefer to call the auth APIs directly, you will have to design pages and the associated business logic to gather the information required yourself.
+If you prefer to call the auth APIs directly, you will have to design pages and the associated business logic to implement this workflow.
+You are also free to create a complex and utterly confusing authentication workflow when using the API.
+The choice is yours.

 Identifying a user: Username, email and phone

-The authentication workflow starts by identifying a user through a unique username, e-mail address or phone number.
-This can be done through an activate, login, or recover credentials pages.
+The authentication workflow starts on the login page by identifying a user through a unique username, e-mail address or phone number.

 The next steps in the authentication workflow depend on the identified user.
 Theses steps can either: